 One PEGC may serve more than one PIN.
 The PEGC may use a single or multiple PDU sessions to serve multiple PINs.
 One PDU Session may be shared by more than one PIN served by the PEGC, if differentiation or isolation for the traffics to/from different PINs via PEGC is not required in 5GS.
 Otherwise, different DNNs and S-NSSAIs shall be applied to distinguish the PINs by different PDU sessions of the PEGC.

 One PIN can be served by only one PDU session in the PEGC.
 If there are multiple PDU sessions for a PIN from different PEGCs connecting to the same UPF, the same mechanism for local switching in the UPF as defined for 5G VN group communication, as described in clause 5.8.2.13, may be applied.
+If the PDU sessions are anchored on different UPFs the N19-based traffic forwarding is not applicable to PIN indirect communication and only N6 traffic forwarding is used.